-When not working, I enjoying spending time with my wife and three young children (ages 2, 11, and 19 years), as well as watching Detroit Red Wings’ hockey.
+When not working, I enjoying spending time with my wife who is the love of my life and my three children, as well as watching hockey.

 PhD, University of La Verne